adas1gupta/Leetcode/Trees/Insert-into-BST/README.md

  - You're basically finding the next available spot in the tree that you can insert the value in, and the moment you encounter a None is when you insert.

+ - So there apparently is an iterative solution to this problem.
+ - Follows the same logic of just traversing until you find a None.
+ - Use break to simply exit.
+Otherwise, you'll keep creating new tree nodes.

 ## 🧪 Code
 See `solution.py`